c-atagec/myblog/content/blog/loading-local-fonts-with-vue-cli-4.md

 }
 {{< / highlight >}}

 Here, we set the internal configuration for the webpack loader, and loaded our  `fonts.scss` file globally.
 That way, we can access it from each component in the application.
-Just a heads up, be careful to use backticks otherwise it won't work.

-## Using local fonts in Vue Component
+## Using Local Fonts in Vue Component
-In App.vue component current stlying are like this.
+In `App.vue` component our current styling is like this.

 {{< highlight css >}}
 <style>